 On how often you have sugary drinks and foods

 Usually once or twice a year – your hygenist will advise what is best

 Booking in advance for these appointments are best, at John Willshire Dental we will remind you via text message two weeks prior to your booked appointment, and again the day before.

-Our hygienists Gillian & Julie are available Tuesday and Thursday and are specially trained to work as part of the dental team.
-They are here to help the dentists by giving their care to our patients.
+Our Hygienist Julie is available Tuesday and Friday and is specially trained to work as part of the dental team.
+She is here to help the dentists by giving her care to our patients.